 Acting I is designed as a basic introduction into the world of theatre and acting.
 There is a brief look into the history of acting and its impact on our culture today.
 Students will study the preparation for any stage performance, including breathing and warm-up techniques as well as diction and line memorization.
 Students will also rehearse and perform monologues and scenes from various plays and genres of theatre, applying techniques and methods discussed in class to enhance each performance and present a better understanding of the character portrayed.

 Acting II builds off of techniques learned in the Acting 1 class.
 Students will apply basic warm up and breathing techniques as well as acting methods to help develop characters for scenes and monologues.
 This class also focuses more on the history of theatre, studying different genres of theatre throughout history and performing select scenes from each of these genres.
 Some examples of genres studied are Greek Tragedy, Roman Theatre, Commedia dell'Arte, Shakespeare, British Farce and American Melodrama.
-Students will also be able to create, produce and perform their own period piece based upon any of the genres we discussed throughout the semester as their final project.

 Acting III builds off of techniques learned in both Acting I and Acting II class.
 Students will apply basic warm up and breathing techniques as well as acting methods to help develop the characters.
 The primary focus of Acting III is producing and directing your own scenes.
 Students will find and research small scenes and approach analysis from a director’s point of view.
 Students will direct actors in these scenes.
 There is also a unit on improvisation and deeper development of characterization.
 The final project is a student directed scene that they have written themselves.